bzlmh/MSRFomer/README.md

-# MSRFomer: Ancient Handwritten Chinese Character Recognition via Multi-Style Attention and Feature Fusion
+# Ancient Handwritten Chinese Character Recognition via Multi-Style Attention and Feature Fusion

 This paper proposes a handwritten Chinese character recognition model that integrates Convolutional Neural Networks with a multi-scale Transformer architecture.
 The model adopts a two-stage training strategy: in the first stage, CNN layers are pre-trained to capture local features, and in the second stage, Transformer layers are incorporated for fine-tuning, enhancing the overall recognition performance.
 This work has been accepted by AIAHPC 2025 (EI).